Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex01_Security_Rule.md

 1. Click on **save**.

 ### Review
-In this lab, you have successfully activated a Microsoft Security Rule.
+In this lab, you have completed the following:

+- Activated a Microsoft Security Rule

-## Select **Next** to continue to Lab 2.
+## Select **Next** to continue to Lab 2